-In April, 2007, the Board of Trustees adopted the Universal Health Realty Income Trust 2007 Restricted Stock Plan (the "2007 Plan"), which was amended and restated in 2016 as the Universal Health Realty Income Trust Amended and Restated 2007 Restricted Stock Plan (the "2007 Amended and Restated Plan"), to replace the
+In April, 2007, the Board of Trustees adopted the Universal Health Realty Income Trust 2007 Restricted Stock Plan (the "2007 Plan"), which was amended and restated in 2016 as the Universal Health Realty Income Trust Amended and Restated 2007 Restricted Stock Plan (the "2007 Amended and Restated Plan").

-Universal Health Realty Income Trust 1997 Incentive Plan (the "1997 Incentive Plan").
 The 2007 Amended and Restated Plan was approved by our shareholders in June, 2007 and is designed to implement our compensation objectives stated herein.
 The 2007 Amended and Restated Plan, is administered by the Compensation Committee, which has full authority in its discretion, from time to time, and at any time, to select those officers to whom awards will be granted, to determine the number of shares subject thereto, the times at which such awards shall be granted, the time at which the awards shall vest, and the terms and conditions of the agreements to be entered into by our officers and other personnel.
 Our Compensation Committee, in its sole discretion, requested guidance from a third-party compensation consulting firm with respect to the concepts and practices used for development of the 2007 Plan.
 The concepts and market practices were deemed to be reasonable by the consulting firm and served as the basis for the 2007 Plan.
 This firm also provided advice with respect to Independent Trustee compensation.
 The full Board of Trustees is responsible for administering incentive grants to our Independent Trustees.
 We do not have any plan to select grant dates for our named executive officers and trustees in coordination with the release of material non-public information.